nsaylan/Clarusway-aws-devops/devops/hands-on/nexus/nexus-01-creating-maven-repositories/README.md

 mvn clean deploy.
 ```

-Now once you see BUILD SUCCES, you can see the components in the repository from the UI.
-Go and check the components.
+Once you see BUILD SUCCESS, you can see the components in the repository from the UI.
+Go and check the components in the release and public repository.

 ## Part 6 : Create a Maven Group Repository Consisting of Previously Created Hosted and Proxy Repositories